eProsima/Fast-DDS-docs/docs/fastdds/transport/listening_locators.rst

    (neither *unicast* nor *multicast*), *Fast DDS* enables one *unicast* Locator that will be used for peer-to-peer communication of :ref:`dds_layer_topic_topic` data.

+ * If the application does not define any **participantId**, *Fast DDS* will use the value given by the :ref:`dds_layer_domainParticipantFactory`, which will try always to provide the lowest available value per DomainParticipantFactory (per process).

 For example, it is possible to prevent *multicast* traffic adding a single *metatraffic unicast* Locator as described in :ref:`transport_disableMulticast`.